collyrium921/Shopping_Cart/README.md

 	npm install
 	npm start
-	git checkout 'branch_name' (to check the particular phase) App should run on 'http://localhost:4200/
+	git checkout 'branch_name' (to check the particular phase) App should run on http://localhost:4200/

-##Pre-requisite
+## Pre-requisite
 	node should be installed